-Summary: As the Fall of 2016 approached, the use of mobile devices for search was growing more than ever.
+Summary: As the Fall of 2016 approached, the use of mobile devices for the search was growing more than ever.
 Google realized this, and Possum was born, making local search more nuanced and relevant than ever.
-The goal of the Possum algorithm update is to give users more relevant local options when they input a query.
+The Possum algorithm update goal is to give users more relevant local options when they input a query.

 Learn more about the Google Possum Update

 Summary: RankBrain is the only live artificial intelligence (that we know of) that Google uses in its search results.
 The core algorithm update processes query that is unknown to Google or are new queries that no one has ever searched for before.
 In fact, roughly 15 percent of all Google searches entered each day are brand new searches.